 Byrne’s version stood in the comics for quite awhile.
 However, non-comics adaptations all ignored Byrne’s version.
 TV and movie adaptations might’ve balked at both its complexity and aspects like “gestating genetic material.”
 Thus, 80s and 90s media spin-offs like “Lois and Clark” and “Superman: The Animated Series” stuck with the traditional “sent as a baby” versions.

 Superman’s origin changed again in the 2000s.
 The first revisions came in the 2003-2004 “Birthright” miniseries; a second revision came again in the 2009-2010 “Superman: Secret Origin” miniseries.
 Both origins reintroduced pre-Crisis elements of Superman’s backstory.
 The biggest elements to return are that Clark was born on Krypton and valued his Kryptonian heritage.

 Neither story discussed Clark or Superman’s citizenship status, or as far as I can find, adoption status.
-However, 2011’s “Action Comics” #900 has Superman declare his plan to renounce his American citizenship.
-Perhaps Congress/the United Nations granted him an honorary citizenship after all?
+However, 2011’s “Action Comics” #900 has Superman declare his plan to go to the United Nations to renounce his American citizenship.
+Perhaps Congress/the United Nations granted him honorary citizenship after all?
 As for renouncing one’s citizenship, the blog Law and the Multiverse touched on this subject.

 The New 52/Rebirth

 The 2011 New 52 reboot keeps with traditional versions above.
 Superman landed on Earth as an infant, and found/adopted by the Kents.

 Differing in this origin (as shown in “Action Comics” (vol. 2) #5) is that the US military kept the rocket, after investigating reports of an unidentified object landing in Smallville.
 The story delves into the Kents’ history of attempts at having children (naturally or via adoption).